YukiyamaShizuka/SPONSOR/Signal_X86_Hardware_Sponsorship_Request.md

 **The current residence is a fourth-floor legacy building and lacks the structural integrity, electrical capacity, and thermal infrastructure required for the safe and effective deployment of high-performance computing hardware.
 A suitable living and operational environment — including housing, structural reinforcement, three-phase power provisioning, and facility-grade cooling — must be arranged and funded by the sponsor.
 Evaluation, site acquisition, and all necessary retrofitting are respectfully requested as part of the deployment support package.
+The purchased property must be legally registered under the author's name to ensure long-term stability and continuity of research.
+One room must be fully renovated and equipped according to lab-grade experimental standards, while the remaining areas should be finished and furnished in accordance with high-end residential standards.
 In addition, the ongoing utility costs — including electricity consumption from compute and cooling systems — are expected to be fully covered by the sponsor throughout the deployment period.**

 ---